 Don't eat raw or undercooked seafood, especially oysters, to avoid diarrhea, public health officials caution.

 How is vibriosis diagnosed and treated?

-A doctor may suspect vibriosis when someone has watery diarrhea after eating raw or undercooked seafood or after they get a wound infection after being in seawater, the CDC says.
+A doctor may suspect vibriosis when you have watery diarrhea after eating raw or undercooked seafood or after you get a skin infection after being in seawater, the CDC says.

-If the stomach infection is mild, drinking plenty of fluid can help replace what was lost from the diarrhea, the CDC says.
-Antibiotics may or may not help fight vibriosis, Davidson says, depending on which species of Vibrio caused the infection.
+If your stomach infection is mild, drinking plenty of fluids can help replace what was lost from diarrhea, the CDC says.
+Antibiotics may or may not fight vibriosis depending on which species of vibrio caused the infection.

-If GI symptoms become worse or if the skin infection does not improve, emergency medical help is needed.
+If your stomach symptoms become worse or if the skin infection does not improve, you will need emergency medical help.
 For severe infections, you may need to be in the intensive care unit.
-If the skin infection becomes necrotizing fasciitis, the affected skin may need to be cut away; in severe cases, amputation may be needed.
+If the skin infection becomes necrotizing fasciitis, the affected skin may need to be cut away; in severe cases, you may need an amputation.